 State A3: Validate Receiver.
-The HDCP Transmitter reads $R_0$ ' from the HDCP Receiver and compares it with the corresponding $R_0$ produced by the HDCP Transmitter during the computations of State A2.
-If $R_0$ is equal to $R_0$ ', then HDCP Encryption is immediately enabled.
-The verification timer is set up to generate timer events at the nominal rate of once every two seconds, plus or minus one-half second, or at an alternate rate, as appropriate, if the update rate has been modified using the HDCP Receiver's Irate register.
-The HDCP Transmitter must allow the HDCP Receiver up to 100 ms to make $R_0$ ' available from the time that Aksv is written.
+The HDCP Transmitter reads R_0 ' from the HDCP Receiver and compares it with the corresponding R_0 produced by the HDCP Transmitter during the computations of State A2.
+If R_0 is equal to R_0 ', then HDCP Encryption is immediately enabled.
+The verification timer is set up to generate timer events at the nominal rate of once every two seconds, plus or minus one-half second.
+The HDCP Transmitter must allow the HDCP Receiver up to 100 ms to make R_0 ' available from the time that Aksv is written.
 The HDCP Transmitter also checks the current revocation list for the HDCP Receiver's KSV Bksv.
 If Bksv is in the revocation list, then the HDCP Receiver is considered to have failed the authentication.
 Note: checking the revocation list for Bksv may begin as soon as the Bksv has been read in State A1, asynchronously to the other portions of the protocol, but it must complete prior to the transition into the authenticated state (State A4).